arqex/freezer/README.md

 Listener methods that update the state are called **reactions**, ( we are building reactive applications, are't we? ).
 It is nice to organize them in files by their domain, as though they were flux stores, but with the difference that all the domains store the data in the same Freezer object.

-If you need to coordinate state updates, you can trigger new events when a reaction finishes, or listen to specific nodes, without the need for `waitFor`.
+If you need to coordinate state updates, you can emit new events when a reaction finishes, or listen to specific nodes, without the need for `waitFor`.

 This is all it takes to understand Flux apps with Freezer.
 No complex concepts like observers, reducers, payloads or action creators.
 Just events and almost no boilerplate code.
 It's [the simplest way of using React](https://medium.com/@arqex/react-the-simple-way-cabdf1f42f12).